huanceng/sbom_tracer/README.md

 ### Parameters
 1. `-s`, `--shell`: the input shell command
 2. `-w`, `--workspace`: tracer workspace.
 If not specified, it will be ~/sbom_tracer_workspace
 3. `-k`, `--kernel_source`: the absolute path of kernel sources.
-If not specified, BCC will try to find kernel sources in /lib/modules/$(uname -r)/build.
+If not specified, will try to find kernel sources in /lib/modules/$(uname -r)/build and /usr/src/kernels.
 See [BCC_KERNEL_SOURCE](https://github.com/iovisor/bcc/blob/master/docs/reference_guide.md#1-kernel-source-directory) for details
 4. `-t`, `--task_id`: task id of a run.
 If not specified, task id will be the current timestamp

 ### Run in Docker